American Generation 6

 Edgar Franklin Kessler, Sr. was born at the end of the 19th Century but spent most of his childhood and adulthood in the 20th Century.
 Ed, Sr. was the grandfather of the author, who has vivid and clear memories of him.

-Ed, Sr. grew up in Frederick, Maryland.
-He and his family were members of the M.E.
-Church of Doubs.
-There are newspaper records from a 1910 edition of the Frederick Times describing Christmas performances in which he and his sisters played roles in “Santa’s Little Boy” at the church.
-He was the first in our direct line to locate from Frederick to Baltimore.
+The family still maintained connections to Jefferson.
+Young Edgar and his family were members of the M.E.
+Church of Doubs, which is located in Jefferson.
+There are newspaper records from a 1910 edition of the Frederick Times describing Christmas performances in which he and his sisters Clara, Nellie and Mabel and his brother Charlie played roles in “Santa’s Little Boy” at the church.

 World War I started in 1914 with the assassination of Francis Ferdinand on June 28th.
 The war raged in Europe through the rest of 1914 and all of 1915 and 1916.
 Finally, the U.S. declared war on Germany on April 6th, 1917.

 Ed, Sr. enlisted in the Maryland National Guard on July 30, 1917 and was assigned as a private in the 29th Division, 115th Infantry Division.
 He likely fought in the Third Battle of Aisne, which was fought from May 27 to June 6, 1918.
 Allied troops were defending the Chemin des Dames Ridge when German General Erich von Ludendorff opened a 4,000 gun preliminary bombardment starting on May 27th, 1918.
 The initial bombardment caused heavy casualties on Allied front-line trenches.
 A gas attack was followed by an infantry advance and the Germans rapidly advanced to the River Vesle.
 The offensive continued and by May 30th the Germans had captured 50,000 soldiers and 800 guns and were only 10 miles from Paris.
 Allied counter-attacks halted the advance by June 6th.